imagineLife/big-site/content/redis/data-types/pub-sub.md

 ## PubSub Commands
 - `pubsub channels`
+  - show channels
 - `pubsub numsu <channel>`
 - `pubsub numpat <>`
+  - show the number of patterns?
+- `pubsub numsub <channel>`
+  - show the number of subscribers to a channel

 ## Pattern-Matching Commands
 `psubscribe` can be used to subscribe to a pattern-matched set of channels.